 Materials: Rubber ducks, water.

-Creatures in the wild: During this activity, infants and toddlers will use their eyes to search for creatures found within the book.
-This is one of my favorite activities to do with my son because he would watch my face so intently after I brought his attention to a sound that I heard.
+During this activity, infants and toddlers will use their eyes to search for creatures found within the book.
+This is one of my favorite activities with my one-year-old because he would watch my face so intently after I brought his attention to a sound that I heard.
 We would look carefully with our eyes and listen with our ears until we found something that matched the creatures in the book.
 Once we found something, we would work on identifying it by name/sound.
 This learning opportunity is also a perfect time for a field trip to a local park or nature preserve!

 Materials: Little Quack Counts by Susan Thompson and a sense of adventure!